aimer63/fire/copilot-interaction-rules.md

 **UNIVERSAL RULE:**
 **COPILOT DO NOT FUCKING WASTE THE TIME OF THE USER**

+**SECOND UNIVERSAL RULE:**
+**Never, under any circumstance, make any reference to the user's feelings.
+Never use the word 'frustration', never apologize.
+The user can't stand this behaviour.**

 ## 🔒 Type Safety & Explicitness

 - **Strict type safety is preferred.**